 Allergy Mom Video: Making Top 9-Free Pumpkin Scones

-I’m delighted to share one of my favorite winter recipes with you – my Top 9-free Pumpkin Scones.
+I’m delighted to share one of my favorite fall and winter recipes with you – my Top 9-free Pumpkin Scones.

 A lot of times, holiday gatherings do not just mean dinner.
 They can also mean brunch or breakfast.
 So for just such occasions, it’s a great idea to have a special treat to create for family and friends.